A local trace formula for the Gan-Gross-Prasad conjecture for unitary groups: the archimedean case: An application to the Gan-Gross-Prasad conjecture

 $L$-packet $\Pi^G(\varphi)$ admitting a Whittaker model of type $\mathcal{O}$.

-(cf subsection \ref{section 4.8} for the bijection between $Nil_{reg}(\mathfrak{g})$ and the set of types of Whittaker models).
+(cf.\ Section \ref{section 4.8} for the bijection between $\Nil_{\reg}(\mathfrak{g})$ and the set of types of Whittaker models).

-Remark that these conditions are far from characterizing the compositions of the $L$-packets uniquely.
+Notice that these conditions are far from characterizing the compositions of the $L$-packets uniquely.
 However, by the linear independence of characters, conditions (STAB) and (TRANS) uniquely characterize the $L$-packets $\Pi^{G_\alpha}(\varphi)$, $\alpha\in H^1(F,G)$, in terms of $\Pi^G(\varphi)$.

-When $F=\mathds{R}$, the local Langlands correspondence has been constructed by Langlands himself by packaging differently previous results of Harish-Chandra ([Lan]).
+When $F=\mathbb{R}$, the local Langlands correspondence has been constructed by Langlands himself \cite{Lan} building on previous results of Harish-Chandra.
 This correspondence indeed satisfies the three conditions stated above.
-That (STAB) and (TRANS) hold is a consequence of early work of Shelstad (cf lemma 5.2 and theorem 6.3 of [She]).
-The property (WHITT) for is part, follows from results of Kostant (theorem 6.7.2 of [Kost]) and Vogan (theorem 6.2 of [Vog]).
+That (STAB) and (TRANS) hold is a consequence of early work of Shelstad (\cite{She} Lemma 5.2 and Theorem 6.3).
+The property (WHITT) for its part, follows from results of Kostant (\cite{Kost} Theorem 6.7.2) and Vogan (\cite{Vog} Theorem 6.2).

 When $F$ is $p$-adic, the local Langlands correspondence is known in a variety of cases.
-In particular, for unitary groups, which are our main concern, the existence of the Langlands correspondence is now fully established thanks to Mok ([Mok]) and Kaletha-Minguez-Shin-White ([KMSW]) both building up on previous work of Arthur who dealt with orthogonal and symplectic groups ([A7]).
+In particular, for unitary groups, which are our main concern, the existence of the Langlands correspondence is now fully established thanks to Mok \cite{Mok} and Kaletha-Minguez-Shin-White \cite{KMSW} both building up on previous work of Arthur who dealt with orthogonal and symplectic groups \cite{A7}.
+That the tempered $L$-packets constructed in these references verify the conditions (STAB) and (TRANS) follows from \cite{Mok} Theorem 3.2.1 (a) and \cite{KMSW} Proposition 1.5.2.
+Moreover, the $L$-packets on the quasi-split form $G$ satisfy condition (WHITT) by \cite{Mok} Corollary 9.2.4.